NewZayn/MovieKnowledgeBase/DOC.md

 ## DOC - MOVIEKNOWLEDGEBASE

 This repository contains the code for a Movie Knowledge Base chatbot application.
-The application leverages Gradio for the user interface.

 # Movies Knowledge Base